 E. Stage of Harvest: Weeks 43-45.
 No extreme weather events.

 Summarizing the above, Guatemala experienced its worst climatic conditions of the last 10 years.
-If we put this into perspective, thanks to the timely actions taken by our team and by using the best agricultural practices.
+If we put this into perspective, thanks to the timely actions taken by our team and by using the best agricultural practices, we were still able to have a fill rate of over 70%.
 We understand that this time of the year is extremely important for the entire industry, and for this reason UniSpice will continue to innovate, diversify and increase its production areas.
-We are committed to making this unpredictable business as predictable as possible, but no matter how difficult the situation gets, we will never compromise the origin of our products.
+We are committed to making this unpredictable business as predictable as possible.